BSEE and BSEE(C) Degrees

 The BSEE Program Educational Objectives are enumerated here

 The Bachelor of Science in Computer Engineering and Computer Science is an interdisciplinary undergraduate program in which students get the best of both worlds: learning how to build a computer, and then learning how to write the software to run it!
 The curriculum consists of both computer engineering hardware and computer science software foundations.
 This is a relatively new degree, formulated for students seeking immediate marketability in the job rich computer industry.
-For specific courses and admission requirement please see the university catalog.
+For specific courses and admission requirement please see the CSCI page

 132 total units required: